CUHK-Healthbot/weekly-status/reports/meeting2/README.md

 - Limited post retrieval from Xiaohongshu (only 150-200 posts per keyword)
 - Potential presence of bot-generated content in Twitter data, which may affect data quality
 - Need to balance between authentic data collection and the possibility of synthetic data generation

+### Zhihan Hu

+#### Summary
+Worked on data collection from social media platforms, mainly from Zhihu

+#### Completed Tasks
+- Tried to retrieve posts from Zhihu using the question ID
+- Investigated how to get the official API of Xiaohongshu

+#### Ongoing/Upcoming Tasks
+- Assess the quality of collected posts from Zhihu
+- Evaluate search terms to get more posts from Zhihu
+- Try to get the number of likes of each post from Zhihu

+#### Blockers/Challenges
+- Limited post retrieval from Zhihu
+- Many low-quality posts from Zhihu
+- Cannot get posts from Zhihu because of anti-crawler